d-akara/eclipse-plugin-commander/README.md

 ### Inverse select
 Inverse select will inverse all selections currently in the filtered view.
+Inverse select is performed by pressing `!` after the fast select slashes `//`

 ### All select/deselect
 If any items in the view are selected, this action will deselect all selected.
 Otherwise, this same action will select all in the filtered view.
+`All select/deselect` is performed by pressing `space` after the fast select slashses `//`

 ### Implied selections
 Some actions will always use the first item in the list if there is no selection or cursored item.
+Context actions will perform actions on all items of the previous view of there is nothing selected.

 ## Navigation
 ### List paging